Princeton University majors in Comparative Literature go on to strong careers.

 Stacey Vanek Smith ’99 is Cohost, The Indicator, from Planet Money, NPR

 David Remnick '81 is the editor of the New Yorker.

-Karen L. Thornber '96 is Professor of Comparative Literature and of East Asian Languages at Harvard University.
+Karen L. Thornber '96 is Harry Tuchman Levin Professor in Literature and Professor of East Asian Languages and Civilizations at Harvard University.

 Caroline Levine '92 is David and Kathleen Ryan Professor of the Humanities at Cornell University.